 The structural rules of LC, including weakening and contraction outside of the stoup, are admissible in LP.
-In particular, the splitting of the context in the LC \land -rule is only of stylistic significance.
+The splitting of the context in the LC \wedge -rule does not change classical provability (we could have done the same in LP).
 Except for different styles in the management of sequents, LC is a fragment of LP.
-The difference is that the original LC does not contain intuitionistic implication.
+An important difference is that the original LC does not contain intuitionistic implication.
 While it allows classical logic to share the structure of intuitionistic proofs, it does not allow the two logics to mix at the level of formulas.
 In our version of LC the classical connectives can also join formulas containing purely intuitionistic connectives.